QingyangKong/knowledge-dump/Specifications/Javascript/node js/NPM Basic commands.md

       "integrity": "sha1-eCA6TRwyiuHYbcpkYONptX9AVa4="
     }
 ```
-2. Maybe there are several versions of project, and details about version can be recorded in previous package-
+2. Maybe there are several versions of project, and details about version can be recorded in previous package-lock.json.

-.json.
 For every version of project, one package-lock.json saved to refer exact version of dependencies used before.

 3. In the package-lock.json, every single dependency is listed explictly, and this will be helpful if user just want to know if a specific lib used in the current project. eg I can install request by `npm install request --save`, and `request` is quite a large dependecy that contains a lot of other libs.
 In package.json, there is only one line added to indicate request is installed.